It’s a night I’ll never forget.

 But hold on, not really — A message is waiting for me at the front desk.

 10 minutes later I’m karaoke’ing Backstreet Boys with BX, my college friend (sitting on the left in the photos below), and Erin (sitting next to me in the photos below), a fellow American I met at my hostel only yesterday.
 Afterwards it’s once again back to Arab St. where Erin and I enjoy mint-rose shisha on the sidewalk.
 When the shisha café closes at 4:30am, the two of us are not deterred.
-We continue the night gallivanting around a city that isn’t used to seeing such yellow + white American diversity (and we proudly wear it on our sleeves, holding hands, dancing the dawn away on as if a scene had been stolen from Lost in Translation).
+We continue the night gallivanting around a city that isn’t used to seeing such gold + white American diversity (and we proudly wear it on our sleeves, holding hands, dancing the dawn away on as if a scene had been stolen from Lost in Translation).

 We laugh.
 We dance.
 For a night, we make Singapore ours.